UN-SPIDER: UN-SPIDER's network

 UN-SPIDER created a global network in order to foster and strengthen strategic alliances and partnerships on a global and regional scale.
 There are two types of networks: RSOs and national focal points (NFPs).

 Regional support offices

 An RSO is a regional or national center of expertise that is set up within an existing entity by a member state.
 The establishment of a network of RSOs was agreed upon by the United Nations General Assembly in its Resolution 61/110.
-UN-SPIDER currently has RSOs in Algeria, Argentina, Japan, Colombia, Germany, Greece, Hungary, Indonesia, Iran, Kenya, Mexico, Nepal, Nigeria, Norway, Pakistan, Panama, Romania, Russia, Sri Lanka, Thailand, Ukraine, and the West Indies.
+UN-SPIDER currently has RSOs in Algeria, Argentina, Japan, Colombia, Germany, Greece, Hungary, Indonesia, Iran, Kenya, Mexico, Nepal, Nigeria, Norway, Pakistan, Panama, Romania, Russia, Sri Lanka, South Africa, Thailand, Ukraine, and the West Indies.
 Detailed information on all UN-SPIDER RSOs can be found in the Knowledge Portal.

 RSOs communicate and coordinate with UN-SPIDER staff on a regular basis, covering the three following realms: